 What is Metacognitive Regulation?

 Recommendation 1 of the EEF’s Metacognition and Self-Regulated Learning guidance report states metacognitive regulation is about planning how to undertake a task, working on it while monitoring the strategy to check progress, then evaluating the overall success.’
-This ongoing metacognitive regulation cycle can be seen in diagram.
+This ongoing metacognitive regulation cycle can be seen in diagram below.

 Metacogntion diagram 1